Kids love balloons, and they love to experiment and explore.

 Keeping the balloon pinched, stretch the mouth of the balloon over the top of the drinking spout.
 This step is easier for kids if they have a friend help.

-Keeping the balloon pinched, place the balloon hovercraft on a hard, flat surface, such as a table or floor.
+With your fingers still pinching the balloon closed, place the balloon hovercraft on a hard, flat surface, such as a table or floor.

 Make sure the drinking spout is open.
 Then let go of the balloon.